Although the outcome of our study abroad applications is not entirely in our hands, you can plan to get more admits when applying to MS/MBA programs.

 Psychology is an important factor and a big one when it comes to distinguishing between successful and not so successful people.
-At the end of the day, skills can be developed and anyone can tirelessly work towards a goal but what will set the stage for long term success is one’s psychological strength and attitude of how to deal with failures.
+At the end of the day, skills can be developed.
+Anyone can tirelessly work towards a goal but what matters for long term success is one’s mental fortitude and mindset of dealing with failures.

 When we look at successful people, we wish to be like them, we wish we could get advantages like them.
 We even think they got things their way, perhaps they were lucky.
 But do you think they didn’t have to deal with failure?
 Everyone – every single person – has to deal with failures and its how you deal with it that can make all the difference.